kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 The independent parameters are the ones that you have direct control over.
 You can set $f$ with the function generator, you can set $m$ by changing the mass hanging off the end, and you can set $L$ by changing the spacing between the string vibrator and the pulley.

 The dependent parameters are the ones that depend on the other parameters.
 You can't push a button or turn a knob to directly set $\lambda$ or $n$.
-When you set the independent parameters, $\lambda$ and $n$ will also be set.
+When you set the independent parameters, the dependent parameters, $\lambda$ and $n$, will be determined by $f$, $L$, and $m$.

 ### Pre-lab
 :::Prelab
-**Before coming to lab** you will need to complete [](#Activity-experimentEquations) and the exercise inside of it, as well as [](#Exercise-experimentChoice), [](#Exercise-linearize),  [](#Exercise-uncertainty), and [](#Exercise-procedure).
+**Before coming to lab** you will need to complete [](#Activity-experimentEquations) (and Exercises 1, 2, 3, & 4 inside of it), as well as [](#Exercise-experimentChoice), [](#Exercise-linearize),  [](#Exercise-uncertainty), and [](#Exercise-procedure).
 This will be checked off by your TA when you get to class.

 :::

 ## Designing the Experiment

-The point of this lab is use the waves on a string apparatus to measure the acceleration due to gravity $g$.
+The point of this lab is to use the waves on a string apparatus to measure $g$, the acceleration due to gravity.
 In this section you will design an experiment that you will perform in lab.

 We will be using the plotting technique again.
-That is to say, we will plot plot one parameter against another, add a best fit line, and from the slope or intercept parameter get $g$.
+We will plot one parameter against another, add a best fit line, and get $g$ from the slope or intercept parameter.

 ::::::Activity (experimentEquations)
 In this activity we will create some equations that you can use to set up your experiment.
 You will want to write an equation that will have one of the *dependent* parameters equal to an expression of constants and *independent* parameters.
 We will do this both $\lambda$ and $n$.

-First let's determine the tension in the string.
+First, let's determine the tension in the string.
 Note that a mass is in static equilibrium.

 :::Exercise (replaceTension)
 Use the fact that the mass is in static equilibrium.